BFerkol/FullStack_Udacity_Projects/projects/02_trivia_api/starter/backend/README.md

 POST `/quizzes`
 - If a category is chosen, fetches a random, not yet asked question from a that category, if not, then a random question is selected from any category
 - Request body: {previous_questions: arr, quiz_category: {id:int, type:string}}
-- Returns: a single random question from the specified category, not previously asked
+- Returns: a single random question, not previously asked
 - Example response:
 ```
 {